NeoGranular/lanyon/_posts/2016-08-05-martial-god-chapter-01-26.md

 Instead of promoting his Rolling Boulder Fist to the seventh layer or employing Splitting Mountain Thirty Six Forms, his circulating Internal Energy, which was the metal-type Primordial Energy, transformed into that of the Ripple technique.

 Next moment, He Yiming’s movements seemed to have relaxed.
-His fist technique had not changed and was still that seemingly-a-surging-boulder-kind of metal-type fist technique, however, it actually gave off a boundless and continuous feeling like that of flowing water.
+His fist technique had not changed and was still that seemed like a surging boulder sort of metal-type fist technique, however, it actually gave off a boundless and continuous feeling like that of flowing water.

 He Wude and the rest first started, then opened their eyes wide with astonished expressions.